 If you don't have a Push or Launchpad Pro, my favorite is to use a ClyphX Free

 SRECFIX macro.
 It works will all versions and flavors of Ableton Live, and the version for Live 11 is now available on Github!

-Live 11 scene follow actions are also great since you can automate the recording of 4 variants (for example), with only one click, by chaining 4 scenes.
+Live 11 and 12 scene follow actions are also great since you can automate the recording of 4 variants (for example), with only one click, by chaining 4 scenes.
 And each scene recording can have a different length.